How To Master The Art Of Slow Shutter Speed Panning

 Review And Adjust

-While you are getting comfortable panning, there is no shame in regularly reviewing your images to assess how you are going.
-Reviewing your photos on the back of the camera is a great way to see if your shots are close to sharp and the amount of motion blur you are getting, but you’ll only be able to properly analyse your photos once you get them onto your computer.
+While you are getting comfortable panning, particularly at slower and slower shutter speeds, there is no shame in regularly reviewing your images to assess how you are doing.
+Reviewing your photos on the back of the camera is a great way to see if your shots are close to sharp and the amount of motion blur you are getting.

 Once you get comfortable with your panning technique, you’ll actually be able to feel if you have a smooth movement and have a good idea of how likely your photos are to be sharp.
 But until you get to that point, it’s best to overshoot a little and review.